lorenzoVwebDev/express-mvc-signup-signin/README.md

 # "mvc-signup-signin"
   A node web server based on MVC that serves log files and set the allowed origins/headers for CORS.
 It includes the error handling middleware at the end of the chain.
-It also performs api crud operations on the employees mysql table
+It also performs api crud operations on the employees mysql table.
+Sign Up, sign in, log out and change password mvc for a complete authorization app.
+Enhanced with jwt delivering and verification
 ## Features
 - mvc structure
 - Routing